 - Identification of all federal awards received and expended and the federal programs under which they were received.
-Federal program and federal award identification must include, as applicable, the Assistance Listings title and number, federal award identification number, year the federal award was issued, and name of the federal agency. - Recipients can find these award details on the Official Notice of Action document in the Documents tab for the award in REACH. - Recipients must provide this information to subrecipients.
-See Appendix D for details. - Accurate, current, and complete identification of federal award data, financial results, and the ability to provide source documentation upon request. - All records must be supported by source documentation. - Written procedures for determining the allowability of costs and for managing payments.
+Federal program and federal award identification must include, as applicable, the Assistance Listings title and number, federal award identification number, year the federal award was issued, and name of the federal agency. - You can find these award details on the Official Notice of Action document in the Documents tab for the award in REACH. - Accurate, current, and complete identification of federal award data, financial results, and the ability to provide source documentation upon request. - All records must be supported by source documentation. - Written procedures for determining the allowability of costs and for managing payments.